 The older woman frowns and retreats, closing the door abruptly behind her.

 Aja strolls across the bedroom.

 She sips her tea.
-Birds fly overhead and cry out.
+Birds fly overhead.

 INT.
 BEDROOM HOTEL SUITE/DAY